 A chart illustrating how many copies of Paula sold during its first week, compared to some more flops.
-(Click to enlarge)
+Click to enlarge.
+(Graph by Georgia Weisz)

 Whatever the reason, everything seems to have gone to shit incredibly quickly since he used balloons to tell the world how big his dick is.
 And there's only one thing that's really changed about Thicke since then: he got properly famous.
-I wondered whether this fame had a direct role to play in his downfall, so I called Nadine Field – a chartered psychologist who specialises in fame and celebrity – to find out.
+I wondered whether this fame had a direct role to play in his downfall, so I called Nadine Field—a chartered psychologist who specializes in fame and celebrity—to find out.

 Dr Nadine Field: A huge effect, of course.
 You’re getting validation at a very tender age, and validation at any age gives you the sense that you’re bigger than you are.
 It inflates your personality.
 At that early stage of development we’re all searching for ourselves and creating a certain image of ourselves for the world.
 If you get validation, you think, ‘Gosh, I’m bigger than I thought.’
 Obviously that’s wrong.
 This validation very young will inflate the ego to some extent because you’re not in a position to evaluate it.